ScoopInstaller/Scoop/.github/CONTRIBUTING.md

 ## Manifest creation

-All official buckets are community driven and everyone can add, update and edit manifests.
+All official buckets are community-driven, and everyone can add, update, and edit manifests.
 Pull-Requests are warmly welcomed.
 The next few lines will guide you on how to write manifests, which pass our standards without any problems.

-❗ If you haven't read the Wiki please do it now.
-You could visit the [projects Wiki](https://github.com/lukesampson/scoop/wiki/App-Manifests) or the [exprimental external documentaion](https://scoop.netlify.com/concepts/#app-manifests) ❗
+❗ If you haven't read the Wiki, please do it now.
+You can visit the [Scoop Wiki](https://github.com/lukesampson/scoop/wiki/App-Manifests) or the [exprimental external documentaion](https://scoop.netlify.com/concepts/#app-manifests) ❗

-The Wiki gives you a basic insight on how manifests should look like and how everything works together.
+The Wiki gives you a fundamental insight into how manifests should look like and how everything works together.

-A small overview of guidelines which you need to follow when writing manifests.
+A small overview of guidelines that you need to follow when writing manifests.
 (Explanation to each of them below)

 1. Manifests need to be formatted as described in [.editorconfig file][.editorconfig]
     - 4 spaces indentation
-    - New line at end of file
+    - Newline at the end of file
     - No trailing whitespace
     - Line endings have to be CRLF
 1. Always include these informative properties: